microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

 * **Delete** Azure resources created above if you DON'T need them anymore
 * **Disable** Data Export in IoT Central

 ## Congratulations!
 You have successfully completed Challenge05!

 ## Help, I'm Stuck!
 * Below are some common setup issues that you might run into with possible resolution.
-If your error/issue is not here and you need assistance, please let your coach know.
+If your error/issue is not here, please let your coach know.

 ***